eng3844f17/eng3844f17.github.io/_schedule/schedule.md

       mon:
         - date: 2017-10-30
           desc: 'Draft Storyboards Due'
-          readings: [ 'TBA' ]
+          readings: [ 'Continue your research and organizing of resources to use in your Explained video.' ]
-          assign: [ 'Print out and use this storyboarding sheet to plan out your video sequences for each scene.' ]
+          assign: [ 'Print out more storyboards and complete a draft set of storypanels for your video.
+Be sure to plot out each set of sequences (cuts) that makes up each scene, as well as label each scenes that make up each of the 4 acts.' ]
       wed:
         - date: 2017-11-01
-          desc: 'TBA'
+          desc: 'Practicing Basic Cuts'
           readings: [ 'TBA' ]
           assign: [ 'TBA' ]
       fri: